 The TSO in the Schools program offers day-long instrument workshops focusing on woodwind, brass, string and percussion instruments.
 These workshops include master class instruction, ensemble performances, instrument care and maintenance, as well as instrument rental and purchase logistics hosted by local vendors.
 Workshop clinicians are musicians from the professional Traverse Symphony Orchestra as well as guest artists from throughout the state of Michigan.
 Click here for more information and event details.

-Civic string ensembles offer student and amateur adult musicians an opportunity to nurture individual artistic growth through music making in a group environment.
-The two string ensembles rehearse weekly under the baton of TSO cellist Lynne Tobin and present two concerts a year that are free and open to the public.
+Civic string orchestras offer student and amateur adult musicians an opportunity to nurture individual artistic growth through music making in a group environment.
+The two string orchestras rehearse weekly under the baton of TSO cellist Lynne Tobin and present two concerts a year that are free and open to the public.
 Civic is a unique opportunity for music students of all ages to work with great teachers and musicians in the community.
 Current participants range from eight to eighty years old.

 Traverse Symphony Community Education programs made possible in part by grants from the Edmund F. and Virginia B. Ball Foundation, the Biederman Family Foundation, the Alden and Vada Dow Family Foundation, the Michigan Council for the Arts and Cultural Affairs, and the National Endowment for the Arts.